hytest-org/hytest/README.md

 # HyTEST
-This repository contains code and documentation for the HyTEST project.
+This repository contains code and documentation curated for the [HyTEST project](https://github.com/hytest-org).
 Most users will find that this content is easier to navigate from our [JupyterBook](https://hytest-org.github.io/hytest/doc/About.html#).

 If you do need to navigate this repository, the contents are organized as follows:
 - [essential_reading](./essential_reading): background reading material on key concepts and packages used in our workflows